PedroEnciso/pedroenciso.dev/src/content/projects/project-01.md

 ---
 name: myqualitymanager.com
-description: The Labrador Retriever, known for its friendly nature and intelligence, is a beloved companion in many households.
-With a coat that ranges from black, chocolate, to a radiant yellow, this breed is both beautiful and adaptable to various lifestyles.
-Labradors are known for their loyalty and trainability, making them excellent family pets and reliable working dogs.
+description: myqualitymanager.com is a library of Standard Operating Procedure (SOP) templates that allows customers to browse, purchase, customize and store their templates.
+Admin users are able to login and upload new templates, and  create or edit their products.
+In this project, I am responsible for the front end user experience for customers and admin.
+techStack:
+  [
+    "typescript",
+    "vue",
-techStack: ["typescript", "vue", "tailwindCSS", "express"]
+    "tailwindCSS",
+    "express",
+    "trpc",
+    "sequlaize",
+    "supabase",
+  ]
+wip: true
 ---